-Founded by Touria El Glaoui in 2013, 1-54 is the leading international art fair dedicated to contemporary art from Africa and its diaspora with annual editions in London, New York (since 2015), and Marrakesh (since 2018).
-Drawing reference to the fifty-four countries that constitute the African continent, 1-54 is a sustainable and dynamic platform that is engaged in contemporary dialogue and exchange.
-For more, 1-54.com
+With annual editions in London, New York, and Marrakech, 1-54 is the leading international art fair dedicated to contemporary art from Africa and its diaspora.
+Drawing reference to the 54 countries that constitute the African continent, 1-54 is a sustainable and dynamic platform that is engaged in contemporary dialogue and exchange.
+Initiated by Touria El Glaoui in 2013, April 2022 will mark 1-54's return to Paris following the success of its pop-up edition last year and continue the fair's 10th edition in London celebrations that will take place all year round.